TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: - An Efficient -optimal Solution

-This enforces us to take a new approach in balancing the samples in searching and verifying.
-As shown in line 1 of Alg. \ref{algo:issa}, we start with a smaller set of samples $\mathcal{R}$ of size $\Lambda$.
-Also, we use \AddSamples{} to dynamically adjust the sample size, ensure just enough samples to find a near-optimal candidate solution to \CTVM{}.
-We will discuss more details about \AddSamples{} later in subsection \ref{sec:proc}.

-Secondly, in an effort to keep the ILP size small, we need to avoid executing \AddSamples{} as much as possible and allow \AddSamples{} to add a large batch of samples, if it saw the candidate solution is still far away from the desired.
-Additionally, we allocate more resource into proving the quality of candidate solutions, which is handled by \Verify{}, described in subsection \ref{sec:proc}.

-And finally, as \CTVM{} considers arbitrary benefits, we utilize Benefit Sampling Algorithm -- \BRIS{} in \cite{Nguyen161} to embed the benefit of each node into consideration. \BRIS{} performs a reversed influence sampling (\textsf{RIS}) in which \emph{the probability of a node chosen as the source is proportional to its benefit}.
+As \CTVM{} considers arbitrary benefits, we utilize Benefit Sampling Algorithm -- \BRIS{} in \cite{Nguyen161} to embed the benefit of each node into consideration, shown in line 4 of Algorithm \ref{algo:issa}. \BRIS{} performs a reversed influence sampling (\textsf{RIS}) in which \emph{the probability of a node chosen as the source is proportional to its benefit}.
 Random hyperedges generated via \BRIS{} can capture the ``benefit landscape''.
 That is they can be used to estimate the benefit of any seed set $S$ as stated in the following lemma.